2012 West Virginia elections: State House of Delegates

 All 100 members of the West Virginia House of Delegates were up for election.
 The state House previously consisted of 65 Democrats and 35 Republicans.
 This likewise was the first election following the redistricting, with the House districts changed more than those of the Senate.
-Democrats won only 55 of the 100 races, making the new balance of power 55-45, the best showing for Republicans since the party shift of 1932.
+Democrats won only 55 of the 100 races, making the new balance of power 55–45, the best showing for Republicans since the party shift of 1932.

+Judiciary

-Supreme Court
+Supreme Court of Appeals

 Two seats were up for election on the state Supreme Court of Appeals.
 The electoral system requires voters to "vote for no more than two" in a single election, rather than electing each seat separately.
 Both seats were held by Democrats.

 Justice Robin Jean Davis, who was first elected in 2000, ran for re-election, while Justice Thomas McHugh, kept his pledge to not seek a full term.
 McHugh had previously served on the court from 1980 to 1997, and was appointed and then elected to an unexpired term in 2008.

 Davis faced Wood County Circuit Judge J.D.
 Beane; Letitia Neese Chafin, a lawyer and wife of state Senator H. Truman Chafin; Louis Palmer, a Supreme Court clerk; H. John "Buck" Rogers, a lawyer; and, Greenbrier County Circuit Judge Jim Rowe, in the Democratic primary.
 Chafin and Davis received the Democratic nomination.

 Allen Loughry, a law clerk for Democrat Supreme Court Justice Margaret Workman, and Jefferson County Circuit Judge John Yoder sought and received the Republican nomination as they were the only two Republican candidates in the primary.

 Davis was re-elected, while Allen Loughry was elected to his first term in office.
 With the election of Loughry, the court has two elected Republicans sitting on the bench for the first time since 1940.